rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ESO already has a threat-model documented at [threat-model](https://external-secrets.io/latest/guides/threat-model/).

-We're also providing our own threat modeling using STRIDE below:
+A seperate threat modeling using STRIDE is provided below:

 #### Spoofing